sachintha00/Railway-Tickets-Managing-Application/README.md

 # Railway-Tickets-Managing-Application
-java console application to manage ticketing for the railway station
+java console application to manage ticketing for the railway station using basic OOP consept